 Are you, as a writer, ready for bad weather or emergencies?

-Preparing for bad weather can be as simple as having a storm alert radio that will cut on, if dangerous weather approaches, so you can shut down that computer before lightning fries it.
+Preparing for bad weather can be as simple as having a storm alert radio that will cut on, if dangerous weather approaches, so you can shut down that computer before lightning fries it, then you can seek shelter.
 The storm alert radio also doesn't interfere with writing like a regular radio for those of us who like to work in quiet.

 Most alternate power source makers claim an APS with a surge protector will protect your computer and peripherals from lightning, but nothing will protect electronics from a close lightning hit.
 A good friend lost everything when lightning hit a transformer over a block away, and he had high-end surge protectors and an APS system.